Youth Immersion Program: The Future Buddha

 Believe in Life Again

 That’s what we’re really offering.
 Not a fix.
 Not a cure.
-Just two months to remember that life can be meaningful, that you can be part of the solution, that connection is real, and that you have what it takes.
+Just two months in residence to remember that life can be meaningful, that you can be part of the solution, that connection is real, and that you have what it takes.

 We live in community, run and harvest a food forest, restore ecosystems, teach meditation, and practice to embody what we teach, what we fondly refer to as “a life worth living”.